 Note: Fields intended for internal use, such as the pointer to the bitmap, are omitted from the table.
 For instance, pLUT, pLUT16, PaintLowBit and PaintHighBit are all members that are useful when window-leveling.
-For more information about using these members when displaying images or performing image processing, refer to BITMAPHANDLE LUT and its Uses.
+For more information about using these members when displaying images or performing image processing, refer to Lookup Table (LUT) in BITMAPHANDLE and its use for Displaying Images and Performing Image Processing.
 If necessary, you can refer to the LTKRN.H header file, which describes the entire structure.

 |uStructSize||L_UINT||Size of this structure in bytes, for versioning.
 Use the sizeof() operator to calculate this value.|

 |Width||L_INT||Image width in pixels.|

 |BytesPerLine||L_UINT||Bytes per line, rounded upward to the nearest multiple of four.|

 |Flags.Allocated||L_BITFIELD||TRUE if the bitmap is allocated.|

 |Flags.ConventionalMemory||L_BITFIELD||TRUE if the bitmap is allocated using conventional memory.|

 |Flags.DiskMemory||L_BITFIELD||TRUE if the bitmap is allocated using LEAD's own virtual memory.|